Data-scientific study of Kronecker coefficients: Separation of from

 Notice that we have a sufficient condition for $g(\mathbf t) =0$ by taking the contrapositive of \eqref{eqn-dl}:

-As $r_{\star}$ provides another sufficient condition for $g(\mathbf t) =0$ in \eqref{eqn-box}, one may be curious about their relationship.
+As $a_{\star}$ provides another sufficient condition for $g(\mathbf t) =0$ in \eqref{eqn-box}, one may be curious about their relationship.
 As a matter of fact, we observe that Thus conditions in \eqref{eqn-box} and \eqref{eqn-dl-1} for $g(\mathbf t) =0$ do not have overlaps.
 Let us look at pictures when $n=12$.
-In the graph of Figure \ref{fig-1}, red dots and blue dots are as before, while a black dot at $(x,\frac 1 2 )$ corresponds to $\mathbf t \in \mathcal P(12)^3$ satisfying the condition in \eqref{eqn-dl-1} with $r(\mathbf t) =x$ and $g(\mathbf t) = 0$.
-In the histograms of Figure \ref{fig-1}, the red region and blue region are as before, while the dark brown region represents the numbers of $\mathbf t$ satisfying the condition in \eqref{eqn-dl-1} and $g(\mathbf t) = 0$.
+In the top graph of Figure \ref{fig-1}, red dots and blue dots are the same as in Figure \ref{fig-4}, while a black dot at $(x,\frac 1 2 )$ corresponds to $\mathbf t \in \mathcal P(12)^3$ satisfying the condition in \eqref{eqn-dl-1} with $a(\mathbf t) =x$ and $g(\mathbf t) = 0$.
+In the bottom histograms of Figure \ref{fig-1}, the red region and blue region are the same as in Figure \ref{fig-5}, while the dark brown region represents the numbers of $\mathbf t$ satisfying the condition in \eqref{eqn-dl-1} and $g(\mathbf t) = 0$.